Rishabh-Pahwa/House-Price-Prediction/README.md

 # House-Price-Prediction
 A House Price predictor implemented using Python.
+Based on the 'California House prices' dataset from kaggle.
 Consists of a Linear Regression Model &amp; a Random Forest Algorithm